 We’ve been conditioned to think we need to push through pain in order to be successful – in so many areas of our life and of our health.

 And while it’s normal to experience some strain and discomfort during exercise or even in our day-to-day life, pain should never be ignored.

 In fact, as it turns out, pain is a warning signal that something isn’t right in your body.
 (I wrote all about it in “The Language of Pain: What Chronic Pain is Telling Your Body”.

-Three (3) Common Misconceptions About Physical Pain
+The ‘No Pain No Gain’ Myth: 3 Common Misconceptions About Physical Pain

 We’ve been conditioned to think of pain as weakness, and often ignore our daily aches and pains instead of treating our body with the care and respect it deserves.
 Here are 3 myths I really want to dispel for you today…

 Myth # 1: I should be sore after a workout.
 That’s how I know it’s working!

 We’ve all experienced that feeling of pain the day after a brand new workout.
 You know the one…Wobbly legs and arms and difficulty walking down the stairs or even getting up off the toilet!